Wyndham, Western Australia: Community

 The Wyndham Memorial Swimming Pool is a public swimming pool, opened on 5 November 1966 by Charles Court.

 The Ted Birch Memorial Youth and Recreation Centre is a multi-purpose, community recreation facility.
 The centre, originally the Wyndham Recreation Centre, was opened on 11 October 2003 by the shire president Barbara Johnson.
 The Centre was renamed on 29 May 2014 in honour of Pastor Edward "Ted" Birch, who was instrumental in helping establish a youth service in Wyndham.

 Peter Reid Memorial Hall is a community hall in Wyndham available for community events and private bookings.
 The hall, originally the Wyndham Hall, was built in 1982 and was later renamed the Peter Reid Memorial Hall in recognition of Peter Reid's service to the community by the Wyndham Lions Club, following his death in 1985.

 The Wyndham Port Shire Hall is a historic building that was constructed in 1960 on the foundations of the original school and road board buildings from 1894.
-The Hall was also an office and administration building for the Shire of Wyndham-East Kimberley and later a recreation space until it was converted into an art gallery in 1997.
+The Hall was also an office and administration building for the Shire of Wyndham-East Kimberley until the 27th July 1970 when a new administration building opened in Wyndham Three Mile.
+The Hall later became a recreation space until it was converted into an art gallery in 1997.
 The hall became known as the Boab Art Gallery and showcased artworks by local and regional artists.
 The Hall is now leased to a community group to support the conservation of the Gouldian finch, a rare and endangered bird species that live in the mangroves near Wyndham.
 The hall is also a part of a heritage walk of Wyndham Port.

 Wyndham is also the home of the Big Crocodile, a wire and concrete statue of a crocodile around 18 m long.